aragon/AGPs/AGPs/AGP-XX.md

 - The LevelK team is on its second Nest grant to build and implement powerful governance tools such as its Futarchy app
 - The Frame team is developing a signing provider with integrations with the Aragon stack and aims at improving the ease of use of Aragon DAOs

 Moreover, the Nest program has proven to be a great way for Aragon community members to ramp up their contribution to Aragon.
-Two past Nest teams are now Flock teams, and it is expected that Nest will keep on being a great way to attract talent to contribute on the long term.
+Two past Nest teams are now Flock teams, and it is expected that Nest will continue being a great way to attract talent to contribute for the long term.
 It is also clear that we're starting to see an interesting ecosystem dynamic with Nest as a bridge between Flock and the broader community.

-Finally, while many things remain to be done to make Nest the most appealing of all funding programs, the Aragon Association will keep doing its best to provide an ever better experience to Nest grantees in order to nurture Aragon's vision in them.
-As a first step in this direction, the Aragon Association will propose the decentralization of Nest with the Nest DAO through an AGP in ANV#3.
+Finally, while many things remain to be done to make Nest the most appealing of all funding programs, the Aragon Association will continue doing its best to provide an ever better experience to Nest grantees in order to nurture Aragon's vision in them.
+As a first step in this direction, the Aragon Association will propose the decentralization of Nest with the Nest DAO through an AGP in ANV-3.

-**The new funding requested in this AGP is necessary for Nest to run efficiently, at least until ANV#4.**
+**The new funding requested in this AGP is necessary for Nest to run efficiently, at least until ANV-4.**

 #### The Nest DAO
-Provided AGP-XX passes.
-The Nest DAO will have full control over the grant amounts (in DAI/ANTs) and the selection of grantees.
-Otherwise, the Aragon Association will keep running the program.
+Provided AGP-XX passes, the Nest DAO will have full control over the grant amounts (in DAI/ANT) and the selection of grantees.
+Otherwise, the Aragon Association will continue running the program.

 ## Recipient information